aleamerighi/multisearch-chrome-ext/README.md

 * [p5.js](https://p5js.org/reference/) - JavaScript library
 * [codepen](https://codepen.io/) - Used to get example models and CSS

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to me.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+Current version 1.0 has just been released.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors